csoroz/CIPs/CIP-1694/README.md

   * It contains a registered stake credential.
   * The registered stake credential has delegated its voting rights to a registered DRep.
-* Relative to some percentage `P`, a DRep (SPO) **vote threshold has been met** if the sum of the relative stake that has been delegated to the DReps (SPOs) that vote 'yes' to a governance action minus the sum of the relative stake that has been delegated to the DReps (SPOs) that vote 'no' to the governance action is at least `P`.
+* Relative to some percentage `P`, a DRep (SPO) **vote threshold has been met** if the sum of the relative stake that has been delegated to the DReps (SPOs) that vote 'Yes' to a governance action minus the sum of the relative stake that has been delegated to the DReps (SPOs) that vote 'No' to the governance action is at least `P`.

 > **Note**